-Summer is drawing to an end and winter is quickly approaching.
-While none of us have need to turn on our heaters yet, it is time to consider whether or not you’re well-protected against the cold.
+Summer has come to an end and winter is quickly approaching.
+It is almost time to turn on your heater if you haven't already!
+Now is the perfect time to protect your home against the cold.

 With the autumnal season comes cold weather and a big increase in energy bills.
-One of the most telling signs of a poorly insulated house is when you notice your energy bills are sky high, but your house remains chilly enough to warrant you wearing a sweater and slippers.
-If that was you last winter, it might be time to take a look at the condition of your home insulation before you start handing over your paycheck to your energy provider.
+One of the most telling signs of a poorly insulated house is when you notice your energy bills are sky high, but your house remains chilly enough that you are wearing a sweater and slippers.
+If that was you last winter, schedule a free quote to have us look at your home's insulation before you start handing over your paycheck to your energy provider.

 Properly insulating your attic and crawl space can save you quite literally thousands of dollars over the course of the next 10 years.
 On many occasions, our customers have found that their insulation job pays for itself over the course of one winter due to the decrease in energy required to heat their home.

-So what types of insulation are best?
-While we go into great detail on this topic in our recently release free eBook, we’ll give a quick idea of the stats.
+So, what types of insulation are best?
+While we go into great detail on this topic in our free eBook, we’ll give a quick idea of the stats.

 The most common choice of insulation is batt fiberglass.
-It’s effective insular qualities and inexpensive prices make it a popular option for insulation.
-In other words, it has quality enough to do its job, without costing a fortune at the onset.
+It’s effective insulating qualities and inexpensive price make it a popular option for insulation.
+It has quality enough to do its job, without costing a fortune at the onset.
 With an R-value per inch of 3.1 - 4.3, fiberglass insulation will keep your home energy efficient and toasty warm.

 Downside to Fiberglass Insulation: